-In 2013 we released our debut self-titled LP which you can download for free here
+In 2013 we released our debut self-titled LP which you can grab here

 2007 wasn’t just about Radio 1.
 A friend had been working on a prototype for a new DJ simulation game and was looking for someone to produce the music.

 He asked me if I was interested.
 Obviously, I said yes.

 Within 6 months we had recruited a team of producers, set up a studio in East London and had DJ Shadow, Jazzy Jeff and Grand Master Flash walking through the doors to work on their remixes with me.

 DJ Hero was released in October 2009, followed by part 2 in 2010.
 Upon release I found myself being shoved out of the studio and into the role of ambassador.
 Press conferences alongside David Guetta, warming up for Tiesto, ending up in the same dressing room as Jermaine Jackson and Nelly, it was all a bit bonkers really.